 I’ve whittled down all our adventures from our visit into our favourite sights to give you some ideas for your visit.

-This Savannah itinerary is split across 2 days, for example for a weekend in Savannah, but could be modified to suit any length of visit.
+This Savannah itinerary would work for spending 2 days in Savannah, for example for a weekend in Savannah, but could be modified to suit any length of visit.

 1. Explore the Savannah History Museum

 Housed in a former railway shed, this well laid out museum has lots of information about the history of the area.
 This goes from the founding of the colony, through to the American Revolution, battles of the American Civil War, and the civil rights movement.